Back to California

 • Establishes the California Plastic Pollution Mitigation Fund until January 1, 2037.

-• Requires at least 60% of the fund's money to be used for programs that monitor and reduce environmental justice and public health impacts of plastics.
+• Requires 60% of the fund to be used for monitoring and reducing public health and environmental justice impacts related to plastics.

-• Ensures that projects funded by the fund must benefit communities most impacted by plastic waste and provide multiple benefits.
+• Prioritizes funding for programs that benefit communities most affected by plastic pollution and provide multiple benefits.

-• Expands eligibility for grants from the fund, including more types of organizations and businesses.
+• Expands eligibility for grants from the fund.

 Who It Names or Affects